-These controls are applied in RAMS through the use of pre-defined Access Groups, an opt-in method of specifying access rights to electronic records captured within the system.
-Access Groups provide the primary means by which to control access to University records in RAMS.
+These controls are applied in RAMS through the use of Access Control, an opt-in method of specifying access rights to electronic records captured within the system.
+Access Control is based on organisational units or pre-defined Access Groups, and provides the primary means by which to control access to University records in RAMS.

 This process of data classification should be an inherent part of the capture of records, whenever creating a new records container, or when records of a higher sensitivity are to be captured to a container, or evidence of a new business activity is required to be captured.